The Haunted Vinoy Resort

 The History of the Vinoy Resort

-After being placed on the National Registry of Historic Places, the Vinoy was saved by Renaissance Hotels & Resorts and the Vinoy Development Corporation.
+After being placed on the National Registry of Historic Places, the Vinoy in St. Pete was saved by Renaissance Hotels & Resorts and the Vinoy Development Corporation.
 The Vinoy reopened in 1992 following a $93 million renovation and continues to stand the test of time.

 Hauntings at the Vinoy Resort